-This paper generalizes the Nelson-Phelps catch-up model of technology diffusion facilitated by levels of human capital.
+This paper generalizes the Nelson-Phelps catch-up model of technology diffusion.
 We allow for the possibility that the pattern of technology difusion can be exponential, which would predict that nations would exhibit positive catch-up with the leader nation, or logistic, in which a country with a sufficiently small capital stock may exhibit slower total factor productivity growth than the leader nation.